YourGithubTag/Machine-Learning-OrchidML/README.md

-# CS302-Python-2020-Group31

 # Orchid<sup>ML</sup>

-Orchid<sup>ML</sup> is a program to train and test Neural Networks on Flower Recognition
+Orchid<sup>ML</sup> is a program to train and test Neural Networks on Flower Recognition designed by Group 31.

 ### Getting Started:
 Simply run the Main python file, the program interfaces using the Command line, so command line is best